Spread trading, R, etc.

 - Using ANOVA to identify seasonal patterns in futures spreads.

 - A model for predicting the short-term direction of US interest-rate

 swap spreads.
 (Implemented in SAS.
 They made me use it.
 PDF)

-traders, portfolio managers, and market makers.
+traders, portfolio managers, market makers, and risk managers.

-trading is his life.
-He works
+Spread trading is his life's blood.

-Paul is the author of
+Paul is the author of the

 O'Reilly Media, available either from the publisher